This Week in Petroleum History, Feb. 24 – March 2

 Although most are only family keepsakes, some old oil company certificates are valued by collectors.

-Although his oil company was still operating in March 1921, Pawnee Bill was forced to shut down his Yale refinery.
-His friend and fellow western showman Col. William Cody also tried his hand in the oil business.
-Cody’s Shoshone Oil Company had failed about a decade earlier in Wyoming.
+Although his oil exploration company remained, Pawnee Bill had to shut down his Yale refinery in March 1921.
+A decade earlier, friend and fellow western showman Col. William Cody had unsuccessfully searched for Wyoming oil (see Shoshone Oil Company).

 February 25, 1919 – Oregon enacts First Gasoline Tax